Adolescents (12 to 15 years)

 The Montessori adolescent program is the culmination of the child’s experience as a Montessori student.
 More and more Montessori schools are offering this unique program as it is designed to meet and serve the needs of children during this period of tremendous personal growth and change.

 Montessori adolescents continue to learn without letter grades or gold stars.
 Conversations with the teachers and written remarks on papers compliment the most important barometer of success: the student’s own knowledge that he has put forth his best effort.
-The mixed-age class supports each student in applying himself in a unique way to a group experience.
-Longer blocks of time each day allow for subject areas such as Humanities, Occupations/Sciences, and Creative Expression, as well as Latin & Spanish.
+The mixed-age class supports each student in applying themselves in a unique way to a group experience.
+Longer blocks of time allow for subject areas such as Humanities, Occupations/Sciences, and Creative Expression, as well as Latin & Spanish.
 Students also receive music & art specials, as well as volunteer their time regularly, at either a local ranch or senior living center.

 Students work as a group to find ways of making money, a direct experience of the economic connections in a working society.
 The success of earning money is a strong source of validation for their skills and contributions.
 Much of their money making efforts goes towards to their end of the year trip.